aathanush/aathanush/README.md

 - 🔭 I’m currently a final year student in Thiagarajar College of Engineering and intern at FBS, Chennai
 - 🌱 I’m currently learning about Data Science and Machine Learning
 - 👯 I’m looking to collaborate on Machine Learning projects
-- 🤔 I’m looking forward to learn more on Blockchain technology
 - I am trying to be more active in GitHub

 [![Thanush A A's GitHub stats](https://github-readme-stats.vercel.app/api?username=aathanush)](https://github.com/anuraghazra/github-readme-stats)